Ukrainian units violate "bread ceasefire" with Donetsk Republic - command

 The plenipotentiary representative of the self-proclaimed Donetsk People’s Republic, Denis Pushilin, said at the recent meeting it was not enough to simply declare a ceasefire - the parties to the conflict apparently needed a mechanism for supporting it - the pullback of weaponry and units along contact line, he said.
 So far, however, the sides have failed to set up even the first security zones, agreement on which was reached last September.
 At least in one place - in the area of Stanitsa Luganskaya township - the attempts to do this have proved fruitless.

 The head of the OSCE’s Special Monitoring Mission in Ukraine, Alexander Hug in his recent report pointed to the failure to comply with the ceasefire provisions and to pull back the weaponry.
-SMM reported a total of 45 civilians died because of armed actions in Donbass from January 1 through mid-June and another 216 were wounded.
+SMM reported 45 civilians died because of armed actions in Donbass from January 1 through mid-June and another 216 were wounded.
 This is a double growth year-on-year, Hug said.
-In 2016, 23 people died and another 84 were wounded.
+In 2016, 23 people were reported dead and another 84 wounded.